I love reading, writing, and expressing myself in fiction and nonfiction forms.

 My niece felt the earth shake and thought it was an earthquake.
 She and her family live at a distance of 30 kilometers away from Beirut.

-My sister has not been able to sleep since August 4th, like so many of the Lebanese people who are reliving the horror of that day.
-Even a small sound makes her jump out of her skin.
-She keeps reliving the moment of the double explosion but is counting on prayer and hope to heal.
+My sister was shaken by the blast like so many of the Beirutis who are reliving the horror of that day.
+For a while, even a small sound made her jump and her heart race.
+She is counting on prayer to stop reliving the moment of the double explosion and to heal.
 The psychological impact is unbearable.
 The people of Lebanon are feeling dizzying anger and devastating sadness.

 The Lebanese expatriates are in shock, grief, and despair.
 We feel hopeless and helpless when it comes to our cherished Lebanon.